PoCInnovation/Pool2024/Software/day05/Svelte/README.md

 ### :books: **Documentation**:
 - Have a look at the [axios](https://www.npmjs.com/package/axios) package.
 - Another step, another Flowbite UI component!
 This time, look at the [toast](https://flowbite-svelte.com/docs/components/toast) component.
 (And its associated [icons](https://flowbite-svelte.com/docs/extend/icon)).
 - Take a look at the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage), this is where you can keep the `accessToken`.
+Try to mix it up with Svelte stores to have more control over this !

 ***
 ### **⚠️ Important note ⚠️**